nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 Founders are expected to get scrappy, find early traction, and get through the A round before serious capital even considers coming in.
 Investors want to see a clearer picture before they write a check.
 Data from PitchBook (2024) shows that seed-stage funding has grown, but Series A rounds have become far more selective ([PitchBook-NVCA Venture Monitor, 2024](https://pitchbook.com)).
 Investors now expect startups to demonstrate revenue, customer adoption, or a clear path to monetization before committing.
 Someone with a more academically trained background, like a full-time PhD student, might be constrained by their responsibilities in education and struggle with contributing time to their startup endeavors.

-This doesn’t mean PhDs or academically trained founders are less likely to get funded, but it’s no longer a strong differentiator in most sectors these days.
+This doesn’t mean PhDs or academically trained founders are less likely to get funded, but it’s no longer a strong differentiator in most sectors these days, compared to the early 2010s.

 An analysis of 347 U.S. unicorns over the past decade shows that just 18% had at least one PhD founder.
 Their performance is only slightly better (but not significantly so) than non-PhDs in terms of valuation efficiency and time to $1B.
 However, in technical sectors like [healthcare (44.1%) and AI/ML or big data (31.4%)](https://medium.com/foothill-ventures/are-phds-a-good-bet-as-founders-25fe341c47b2), PhDs are notably overrepresented and tend to build more efficient, high-performing companies.
 Still, a PhD and a patent alone no longer guarantee a competitive edge in the eyes of modern VCs.

+You might be wondering—what’s “enough”?
+Well, I’m not an experienced investor, so I can’t give you a definitive answer.
+But based on my analysis of successful founding teams from 2024–2025, here’s what consistently stands out:

+- Clear signs of traction.

+- Know your TAM and SAM, and show that CAC, LTV, margins, and churn trends (once you have enough customer data) support long-term profitability

+- Strong founder–market fit (ideally backed by years of relevant industry experience)

+- Impressive academic credentials to round it out

+Put these elements together, and you’ve got the foundation of a standout candidate - at the very least, enough to get investors interested in hearing your pitch.

+(People define success in a startup very different.
+Here, I define it as crossing meaningful revenue benchmarks, e.g., is the ARR $10M+? )

+(And, obviously the ones that eventually prepare for an exit. )

+(Nowadays, there are way too many startups that have no problem attracting initial investment interest, but fail to prove long-term profitability.
+They might scale quickly and make good initial revenue, but I personally believe the true success lies in a team that's able to provide service, deliver value, and stay competitive **consistently**.
+That's a real business.)

 ---